mauro-calderon-luque/practical-work-2/README.md

 - Ensuring consistent styling across all pages with a single CSS file
 - Getting the striped background to work at all becayse of the z-index
 - Ensuring consistent button styles and animations
+- Getting mailto to work
+- Maintaining correct image size and aspect

 ## Conclusions